 We respect your privacy.
-This Privacy Notice explains how we collect, use, disclose and protect your personal data.
+This Privacy Notice explains how we collect, use, disclose and protect your personal data when you interact with your website.
 Please review it carefully.
 It contains information about who we are, how and why we process your personal data, your rights and how to make a complaint.

 Read Easy UK (“REUK”, “we”, “our”, “us”) is a charity registered under charity number 1151288 with the object of advancing education of the adult public in literacy.
 We are an umbrella organisation that works to promote and support locally-run, affiliated adult literacy groups (“Affiliated Groups”).
 Each Affiliated Group is legally and financially independent and, as part of a network of groups, provides one-to-one reading coaching for adults with reading difficulties, using trained, volunteer coaches.